-I discovered his work while I was looking for images to illustrate my first novel ('The Lady of Albi'), whose story is that of an assassin in the Middle Ages.
+I discovered her work while I was looking for pictures to illustrate my first novel (The Inconvenient Bride), whose story is that of an assassin in the Middle Ages.
 I came across a beautiful photograph of Céline in one of her costumes: the ideal shot.
-I discovered a young woman whose work as a costume designer is not limited to the creation of high quality clothes, but also relies on solid historical research to develop her costumes.
+But also I discovered a young woman whose work as a costume designer is not limited to the creation of high quality garments, but also relies on solid historical research to develop her costumes.

-I'm not the only one who appreciates his work.
-Among her clients is the Rennes tourist office, which commissioned her to have a beautiful 19th century dress to illustrate her heritage (see photo).
+I’m not the only one who appreciates her work.
+Among her clients is the Rennes Tourism Office, which commissioned a beautiful 19th century dress to illustrate the city’s historical heritage (see photo).

-I invite you to take a tour of his website, or to visit his workshop.
+I invite you all to take a tour of her website, or to visit her workshop.
 It offers bespoke costumes inspired by historical or fantasy, as well as any other type of clothing.

-It is rare to find someone who mixes passion, talent and entrepreneurship regardless of age.
+It is rare to find someone who has so much passion, talent and entrepreneurship regardless of age.
 It is even rarer to find someone who brings it all together and has such a rich artistic life.
-So I wanted to promote it to all history buffs, as well as to all those who loved my books.
+So I wanted to promote her work to all fans of history re-enactments, as well as to all those who read my books.

 Monday to Friday: